Bob (Twin Peaks): Twin Peaks

-It is later revealed that Bob is, in fact, possessing Leland, and has been "possessing" him ever since Leland first met him as a child at his grandfather's house.
+It is later revealed that Bob is, in fact, possessing Leland, and has been ever since Leland first met him as a child at his grandfather's house.
 Under Bob's influence, Leland sexually abused his own daughter for years, and finally murdered her.
 Leland is also under Bob's control when he murders Leland's niece Maddy Ferguson (Lee), who looks just like Laura.
 Upon learning the truth, Cooper lures Bob into a trap by tricking Leland into allowing himself to be questioned.
 Under interrogation, Bob takes control and taunts Cooper before forcing Leland to bash his head repeatedly into the wall, sustaining fatal injuries.
 In his dying breaths, Leland states when he was a child he saw Bob in a dream and invited him inside, before stating that he never knew when Bob was in control of his body.
 After Leland dies, Cooper engages in a philosophical debate with Sheriff Harry Truman (Michael Ontkean) and Albert Rosenfield (Miguel Ferrer) over how real Bob was, and whether or not Bob was in fact a physical incarnation of Leland's personal demons.
 Although the men cannot agree on a unifying idea, they do come to the conclusion that Bob is a manifestation of "the evil that men do".

 Cooper sees a vision of Bob taunting him shortly after Josie Packard (Joan Chen) has a sudden heart attack as he tries to arrest her.
 It is implied that Bob caused the heart attack by flooding her body and soul with terror, literally frightening her to death.

 In the final episode, Cooper ventures into the Black Lodge to apprehend his former partner, rogue FBI Agent Windom Earle (Kenneth Welsh), who is attempting to harness the power of the Lodge for himself.
-When Earle tries to strike a bargain with Cooper in which Cooper will sell his soul to Earle in exchange for Earle sparing Cooper's lover, Annie Blackburn (Heather Graham), Bob appears, causing time in the Lodge to reverse to the moment before Cooper agreed to sell his soul.
+When Earle tries to strike a bargain with Cooper in which Cooper will sell his soul to Earle in exchange for Earle sparing Cooper's lover, Annie Blackburn (Heather Graham), Bob appears and reverses time in the Lodge to the moment before Cooper agreed to sell his soul.
 Bob informs Cooper that the Black Lodge is his domain, and thus Earle has trespassed by coming into it and demanding Cooper's soul for himself.
 As a punishment, Bob kills Earle, taking Earle's soul for himself.
 Cooper attempts to flee, but Bob traps him in the Lodge, exiting inside of a doppelgänger of Cooper.
 The series ends with Bob maniacally laughing alongside the doppelgänger in a mirror.